gabrielpalassi/FinancialMarketPython/docs/README.md

 ## Contributing and Contact

 We welcome contributions to this repository.
 If you have ideas for new programs, bug fixes, or improvements, please open an issue or submit a pull request.

-If you have any questions, suggestions, or feedback, feel free to reach out to me at my [e-mail](mailto:gabrielpalassi@hotmail.com).